cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 The type has interfaces with operations (hooks) that are implemented using plugin functions.
 Plugins are python facades for API's and tools you would like to use (such as IaaS compute API or tools like Chef and Puppet).

 In this case you see 2 plugins:
-- worker_installer: a manager side plugin that is responsible for SSH-ing into the host and deploying the Cloudify agent.
+- agent_installer: a manager side plugin that is responsible for SSH-ing into the host and deploying the Cloudify agent.
 - plugin_installer: an agent side plugin that installs the agent plugins used in this blueprint on the current agent.

 in order to use the worker_installer, we will need a private key file on our manager host (this happens as part of the manager creation process).

-The `host` type also declares a configuration schema (properties that must have values).
+The `cloudify.nodes.Compute` type also declares a configuration schema (properties that must have values).
 In this case it declares the install_agent with a default value of `true`, the cloudify_agent map with a default empty map and the ip propety with a default value of an empty string.

+Now we can start describing the topology.
+The topology is a yaml object called node_templates.
+Its value is a yaml dictionary.

-now let's add the nodejs_vm node that uses the type:
+now let's add the hosting_vm node that uses the type:

 {%highlight yaml%}
-nodejs_vm
+node_templates:
+  hosting_vm:
     type: cloudify.nodes.Compute
     properties:
-    ip: 127.0.0.1
+      ip: { get_input: host_ip }
       cloudify_agent:
-      key: /home/vagrant/.ssh/cloudify_private_key
+        user: { get_input: agent_user }
+        key: { get_input: agent_private_key_path }

 {%endhighlight%}

-The above yaml snippet specifies an anonymous yaml map with the following keys: name - the name of the node (in this case nodejs_host) type - the type of component this node is an instance-of. properties - the configuration of this instance.
+The above yaml snippet specifies a yaml map with the following keys: type - the type of component this node is an instance-of. properties - the configuration of this instance.